liun03/only4myself/Parentheses/readme.md

 1 + (2)
 Remove unnecessary parentheses: 1 + 2
 ```
+**NOTE: When we type "up", "down", "left", and "right" in the terminal, there are some unexpected chars appeared.
+Recommend that coping the expression somewhere and paste it to the terminal.**

 ## (Optional) Build  project
 Before build the project, make sure that JAVA is installed in the environment (> JAVA 8)